-Managed by the Northern Irish Pelagic Sustainability Group (NIPSG), these two certificates cover herring in the Irish Sea and North Sea.
+Managed by the Northern Irish Pelagic Sustainability Group (NIPSG), the certificate covers herring caught in the North Sea.
 NIPSG represents the pelagic members of the Anglo-North Irish Fish Producers Organization (ANIFPO) and the Northern Ireland Fish Producers Organisation (NIFPO).

-The Irish Sea fishery operates from August to December within UK and Irish waters as well as within the territorial seas of the Isle of Man.
-In contrast, the North Sea fishery is typically fished from October to December around the Shetland Isles and the east of Scotland.
+The North Sea fishery is typically fished from October to December around the Shetland Isles and the east of Scotland.
 The key markets for supply are Germany and Poland, with small quantities retained in the U.K. where they are smoked to produce kippers.

-Alan McCulla OBE, Chief Executive Officer, Anglo-North Irish Fish Producers Organisation (ANIFPO) said "We are delighted to have gained this certification, which helps secure existing markets for Irish Sea herring and has the potential to create new opportunities.
-Indeed this good news should provide a boost to all our fishermen in the Irish Sea, who have made tremendous sacrifices in terms of achieving sustainable fisheries.
+Alan McCulla OBE, Chief Executive Officer, Anglo-North Irish Fish Producers Organisation (ANIFPO) said "We are delighted to have gained this certification, which helps secure existing markets for our herring and has the potential to create new opportunities.
+Indeed this good news should provide a boost to all our fishermen, who have made tremendous sacrifices in terms of achieving sustainable fisheries.
 We are indebted to all those involved with this process, including the Department of Agriculture and Rural Development in Northern Ireland who provided funding through the European Fisheries Fund."

-“We are delighted to have gained this certification, which helps secure existing markets for Irish Sea herring and has the potential to create new opportunities.”
+“We are delighted to have gained this certification, which helps secure existing markets for our herring and has the potential to create new opportunities.”

 Catching herring